St. Pascal's Social Justice & Caring Committee

 For more information about St. Pascal's Social Justice and Caring committee, please email Kim Roering or call her at 651.774.1585 ext.
 128.

-Thank you to all who donated to Joseph’s Coat and the Emergency Food Drive in November.
+Thank you to all who donated to Listening House in February.

 learn more about feeding the hungry in our community